JuliaDataScience/JuliaDataScience/contents/data_vis_makie_glmakie.md

 @sco JDS.grid_spheres_and_rectangle_as_plate()
 ```

 Here the rectangle is semi-transparent due to the alpha channel added to the RGB color.
-The rectangle function is quite versatil, for instance  3D boxes are easy do implement which in turn could be used for plotting a 3D histogram.
-See next working example.
+The rectangle function is quite versatile, for instance  3D boxes are easy do implement which in turn could be used for plotting a 3D histogram.
+See our next example:

 ```jl
 @sco JDS.histogram_or_bars_in_3d()
 ```

 Note, that you can also call `lines` or `wireframe` over a mesh object.

-### Filled line, band
+### Filled Line and Band

-For our last example we will show how to do a filled curve in 3D with `band` and some `linesegments`.
+For our last example we will show how to do a filled curve in 3D with `band` and some `linesegments`:

 ```jl
 @sco JDS.filled_line_and_linesegments_in_3D()
 ```

-And with this our journey doing 3D plots has come to an end.
-If you combine all this tools amazing things can be created.
+Finally our journey doing 3D plots has come to an end.
+You can combine everything we exposed here to create amazing 3D images!
 Now, it's time to dig into the basic rules to create animations.